return {

 As some specific examples consider these three Neovim plugins for file management, two of which we discussed in the previous chapter:

-Neo-tree.nvim
+- Neo-tree.nvim

 ships with LazyVim and is active by default.
 The LazyVim configuration for Neo-tree does not conflict with other LazyVim plugins by default.
-However, if you want to tweak that configuration, there me be some hoops to jump through.
+However, if you want to tweak that configuration, there may be some hoops to jump through.

-Mini.files
+- Mini.files

 ships as a Lazy Extra, and is basically a “one click” (or, since this is Vim we’re talking about, one keypress!) install that is expected to cooperate well with LazyVim.

-Oil.nvim
+- Oil.nvim

 is an alternative plugin for filesystem management that LazyVim does not explicitly support.
 You can install it in LazyVim with a few lines of configuration, but it’s not quite as easy to set up as mini.files and there is no guarantee it won’t have conflicts you need to sort out yourself.